 Drug crimes are serious charges that can come with life-changing consequences.
 If you were charged with possession or intent to distribute an illegal substance, get help from a drug crime defense lawyer you can count on.
 As a Board Certified Criminal Law Specialist by the Texas Board of Legal Specialization, Attorney Jed Silverman offers the in-depth knowledge and insight to fight your charges and help you obtain the best possible outcome for your situation.
-Our firm can stand up for your rights, both in and out of federal court.
+Our Houston drug crime attorney can stand up for your rights, both in and out of federal court.

 Whether you are facing first-time marijuana charges or felony charges for another offense, our firm is here to give you the aggressive defense you deserve.
 We understand the strategies used by law enforcement and prosecutors to paint you as a villain, and we can help you plan for the legal proceedings ahead.

 Handling All Drug Charges in Texas